Diocese of Kalibo

 Erected in 1976, the diocese has experienced no jurisdictional changes and is a suffragan of the Archdiocese of Capiz.

-The current bishop is Jose Corazon T. Tala-oc, appointed in May 2011 by Pope Benedict XVI.
+The see is currently vacant (since 16 June 2025).
+Currently headed by Capiz Archbishop Victor Bendico as Apostolic Administrator.

 The Diocese of Kalibo was created on January 17, 1976, and erected on July 15, 1976, a suffragan of the Archdiocese of Capiz.
 The first bishop was Juan N. Nilmar.
 The second bishop was Gabriel V. Reyes, installed on January 12, 1993.
-The third bishop was Jose Romeo O. Lazo, D.D.
-The fourth and present bishop is Jose Corazon T. Tala- oc, D.D.
+The third bishop was Jose Romeo O. Lazo, and the fourth bishop was Jose Corazon T. Tala- oc.
 The diocese comprises the civil province of Aklan, which was separated politically from the province of Capiz in 1956.